 COVID-19 Policy Statement

 St. Brigid’s National School is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our pupils.
-To ensure that, we have developed the following COVID-19 Response Plan.
+To ensure that, we have developed and updated the following COVID-19 Response Plan.
 The BOM and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
 We will: